CiscoDevNet/terraform-provider-intersight/website/docs/r/softwarerepository_category_mapper.html.markdown

 * `create_time`:(string)(Computed) The time when this managed object was created.
 * `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.
 * `file_type`:(string) The type of distributable image, example huu, scu, driver, os.* `Distributable` - Stores firmware host utility images and fabric images.* `DriverDistributable` - Stores driver distributable images.* `ServerConfigurationUtilityDistributable` - Stores server configuration utility images.* `OperatingSystemFile` - Stores operating system iso images.* `HyperflexDistributable` - It stores HyperFlex images.
+* `image_type`:(string) The type of image based on the endpoint it can upgrade.
+For example, ucs-c420m5-huu-3.2.1a.iso can upgrade standalone servers, so the image type is Standalone Server.
 * `mdf_id`:(string) Cisco software repository image category identifier.
 * `mod_time`:(string)(Computed) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.